Siege of Amiens (1597): Peace of Vervins

 The victory at Amiens was celebrated as a huge victory; it marked a decisive turn in the road to Franco-Spanish peace as Spain, overextended and in severe financial difficulty, realized that it needed to abandon its war effort against France.
 In conjunction with Spanish financial distress, its insolvency caused by the capture of Cadiz, two costly failed armadas (in 1596 and 1597) against England, coupled with the increasingly unsuccessful war against the Dutch, meant that Spain had too much to deal with.
-Mutinies in the garrisons of Doullens, Cambrai, Ardres and Le Catalet added to Spain's problems.
-With this advantage Henry made sure the Peace of Vervins was signed which would end the war between Spain and France.
+Mutinies in the garrisons of Doullens, Cambrai, Ardres and Le Catelet added to Spain's problems.
+With this advantage, Henry made sure the Peace of Vervins was signed which would end the war between Spain and France.
 The treaty was highly beneficial to France—an ill and dying Philip recognized the formerly Protestant Henry as King of France.
-In addition Spanish-ruled towns were handed over to the French king under terms of the peace.
-Vervins was the final defeat of Philip II, and a sign of the long downfall of Habsburg Spain and the gradual rise in European hegemony of France during the ensuing Grand Siècle.
+In addition, Spanish-ruled towns were handed over to the French king under terms of the peace.
+Vervins was the final defeat of Philip II, and a sign of the long downfall of Habsburg Spain and the gradual rise in the European hegemony of France during the ensuing Grand Siècle.